andreffs18/santosbot/README.md

 This project runs entirely on the [SlackClient](https://github.com/slackapi/python-slackclient) for python by using the [**RTM Api**](https://api.slack.com/rtm).

 ### Create Bot
 First of all you need to create a new Bot.
-For the sake of the joke, we will call it **santosbot**.
+For the sake of the joke, we will call it **"santosbot"**.
 You just need to go to "https://api.slack.com/bot-users" under "Custom bot users", and submit your bot name.

 ![](https://i.imgur.com/TSYs9Tc.png)